dasarpai/old.dasarpai.github.io/index.md

 ---

+Welcome to dasarpAI — a unique space where Data (of various languages) meets Sanskrit (mother of languages), Project management meets Philosophy, and Machine Learning meets Mindfulness.

+I’m Dr. Hari Thapliyaal, the creator of https://dasarpai.com, with 1000+ articles covering AI, Data Science, Project Management, Sanskrit Mantras, and Vedanta.

 ## My Philosophy Behind This Blog

 More than just a space for teaching and helping others, this blog serves as my platform for self-expression.
 The thousands of articles spanning multiple categories are my way of communicating with the world—and reminding myself of how far I’ve come and what remains to be explored.